 The beginning of our next scenic drive started in Chinle, Arizona.
 Chinle is located in northeastern Arizona on a Navajo Indian Reservation and is the closest town to Canyon de Chelly and Canyon del Muerto where we spent the entire day.

 Canyon de Chelly in the Navajo Nation

-Canyon de Chelly (pronounced DuhShay) is part of the United State National Park System.
-The South Rim Drive, a 34 mile round-trip through Navajo Nation, provided panoramic views of the canyons, the Defiance Plateau, and the Chuska Mountains.
+Canyon de Chelly (pronounced DuhShay) is part of the United States National Park System.
+The South Rim Drive, 34 miles round-trip through Navajo Nation, provided panoramic views of the canyons, the Defiance Plateau, and the Chuska Mountains.
 Our stops along the way included Tunnel Overlook, Tsegi Overlook, Junction Overlook, White House Ruins, Sliding House Overlook, Face Rock Overlook, and Spider Rock Overlook.

 Navajo’s waited at each overlook showcasing their handmade jewelry, painted rocks, weaved rugs, and pottery.
 They were all so soft spoken and kind.
 If I browsed over the jewelry delicately placed on a blanket covering the hood or trunk of their car, they politely greeted me with, “You are welcome to pick anything up”, and then they quickly quoted their price.
 If I just felt like passing by to enjoy the scenery, they respected my choice and didn’t push a sale which made it quite enjoyable to speak with them.

 They were all from around the area, either living down in the valley, near the rim, or in Chinle.
 I purchased some earrings from Bessie Henry.
 Her husband is well known for the storyteller bracelet of the canyon.
 The 2006 Arizona Highways magazine featured his work.
 Her grandfather, a medicine doctor who raised her, was also featured in the magazine several years ago.
 The article discussed Spider Rock.